-VSTest.Console.exe is the command-line tool to run tests.
-You can specify several options in any order on the command line.
+VSTest.Console.exe is the command-line command that is used to run tests.
+You can specify several options in any order on the VSTest.Console.exe command line.
 These options are listed in the General Command Line Options table later in this topic.

-The MSTest adapter in Visual Studio also works in legacy mode (equivalent to running tests with mstest.exe) for compatibility.
-In legacy mode, it can't take advantage of the TestCaseFilter feature.
-The adapter can switch to legacy mode when a testsettings file is specified, forcelegacymode is set to true in a runsettings file, or by using attributes such as HostType.
+The MSTest adapter in Visual Studio 2012 also works in legacy mode (equivalent of running tests with mstest.exe) for compatibility.
+In legacy mode, it cannot take advantage of new VS11 features TestCaseFilter.
+Adapter can switch to legacy mode when .testsettings file is specified, forcelegacymode is set to true in .runsettings file or using attributes like HostType.

-To run automated tests on an ARM architecture-based machine, you must use VSTest.Console.exe.
+In order to run automated tests on an ARM architecture based machine, you must use VSTest.Console.exe.

-Example: /Tests:TestMethod1,testMethod2 Warning: The /Tests command-line option cannot be used with the /TestCaseFilter command-line option.
+Example: /Tests:TestMethod1,testMethod2 Warning: The /Tests command line option cannot be used with the /TestCaseFilter command line option.

 |/Enablecodecoverage||Enables data diagnostic adapter CodeCoverage in the test run.

 Default settings are used if not specified using settings file.